• Sign in

 In the show.html.slim view, we can access a single post.

-Also, let’s provide the ability on the posts/index.html.slim page to go to the authors/index.html.slim page
+Also, let's provide the ability on the posts/index.html.slim page to navigate to the authors/index.html.slim page

 # app/views/posts/index.html.slim...= link_to 'All authors', authors_path

-Fourth step (ability to navigate to an author’s page)
+Fourth step (Ability to navigate to the author's page)

-Provide the ability to navigate to an author’s page from a post’s page.
+Let's provide the ability to navigate to the author's page from the post page.

 # app/views/posts/show.html.slimh1 = @post.titlep = @post.descriptionspan Author: = link_to @post.author.name, author_path(@post.author_id)br= link_to 'All posts', posts_path